HiDefTextiles/HiDefKnits/README.md

 Despite the software being open-source, we intend to offer it freely in source code form only, and provide the executable binaries to paying customers, i.e., offering the commercial service of compiling and packaging of the software.
 Since this product is aimed at self-employed designers or personal use the price is model is not fully determined.
-Either by a flat-fee for using HiDef Knits with price range of $25-$30 per user (similar pricing as a knitting handbook), or we would adopt in-app purchases - where we charge per library modules (i.e. sleeves silhouettes, collars, bind-off techniques, etc.)
+Either by a flat-fee for using HiDef Knits with price range of $25-$30 per user (similar pricing as a knitting handbook), or we would adopt in-app purchases; where we charge per library modules (i.e. sleeves silhouettes, collars, bind-off techniques, etc.).

+The most straightforward approach of funding would be selling of our branded merchandise, i.e., selling patterns of garment design with HiDef Knits software on Ravelry.

+Another means of revenue, would be to offer commercial technical support contracts and services.
+In that case, professional business (e.g. knitting magazine publishers) would pay for developement of a particular feature they would like to have.
+Similarily, we could sell certificates and trademark use to those businesses where we lift the restrictive attribution license, which allows them to publish patterns in book-format without citing HiDef Knits as the pattern generator.

+There could also be a advertising-supported software approach taken, where we would for instance partner up with a yarn manufacturer by proposing their yarn for a pattern.

 Other ways for achieving financial return for the costs on open-source software would be in the form of training seminars, where we could teach proper use of